pipewarp/specs/README.md

 This repo is used to hold the pipewarp specification schemas for defining state machine contracts for local AI systems.

-It also containes generated types for TypeScript.
+It also containgits generated types for TypeScript.
 Python types, probably in pydantic, will be next.

 Currently used for GitHub source install and building to an early alpha for wiring and testing.